-Regardless of whether you are in the right or wrong the Officer does not have discretion nor does he have the authority to listen to the reason why the warrant was issued.
+Regardless of whether you are in right or wrong, the Officer does not have discretion nor does he have the authority to listen to the reason why the warrant was issued.

 Regardless of whether you agree with the ticket or not, you must show up in court.
 You signed a ticket which is also a promise to appear in court.
 A lot of people will say they did not get the notice to appear in court.
 In fact, going with this line of logic will only show to the court that you are irresponsible and only annoy them.

 This means that an arrest warrant in Orange County is valid even if the criminal charge for the warrant is not valid or was a mistake!
 If the warrant is still in the system then they will take you in.

 A warrant from North Justice Center (Fullerton California) tells the police to pick you up.
 In the civil world, they would call this a body attachment.
 Regardless of the reason for the warrant they must pick you up and bring you back to the Fullerton magistrate who issued the order even if it is a case of mistaken identity.

 You are just sitting in the passenger seat of a car and the car gets rear-ended.
 The police will be contacted to write a report and the police will notify the bench warrant, if this happens then they will be required to bring you in.
 This is regardless of the reason for the bench warrant.
 It can be a misunderstanding such as the wrong person committing the crime to forget to show up to court and ending up with a 40508(a) traffic ticket warrant.
 The following article will explain what a warrant is and how to deal with it.